 Q2.
 Does the Accountability Incubator focus on a particular sector or theme?

-We don’t restrict applications to particular sectors but we do run annual themes per country, which we’ve listed below.
+We don’t restrict applications to particular sectors but we do run annual themes per country.
 We support and help you grow as long as you are doing amazing work by incorporating an accountability mechanism within your model.
 Our themes for 2020 are as follows:

 In Nepal – local governance, disaster response or management and gender rights;

 In Pakistan – transparent and improved governance;